Champaign-Urbana doesn’t have the market cornered on great ice cream; make a visit to Sidney Dairy Barn for a “must try” summer sweet treat

 Where: 311 W. Main St., Sidney

 Hours: Open noon-9 p.m.
 Monday-Saturday and noon to 8 p.m.
 Sunday in the summer months.
-Early spring hours vary.
+Early spring hours vary, but usually start on weekends only, noon-8 p.m.
 In the fall, back to school hours typically are 2-9 p.m.
 Monday- Friday, noon-9 p.m.
 Saturday and noon-8 p.m.
 Sunday.
 Visit their website or find them on Facebook to confirm details before heading out.

 Sidney Dairy Barn is a good, old-fashioned ice-cream stand in the small town of Sidney.
 There’s no bathrooms here, or indoor dining.
 You simply walk up to the window to order your ice cream (or Moo-Thru, below) and take your treat over to some tables set up outdoors to enjoy.